China eliminates 'Western misconceptions' from legal education - ExBulletin

 Criticism of party and government policies is much livelier online, despite censorship and the threat of sanctions for those who create and disseminate them.

-The annual session of the National People’s Congress, made up of 2,977 hand-picked members, opens on Sunday with an annual report on government work presented by outgoing Premier Li Keqiang.
+The annual session of the National People’s Congress, made up of 2,977 handpicked members, opens on Sunday with an annual report on the government’s work presented by outgoing Premier Li Keqiang.

 The body’s president is also due to release a report which in recent years has also contained promises to eschew western political government, such as separation of powers and an independent judiciary.